Zhan-Lab-AI/Zhan-Lab-AI.github.io/_pages/team.md

 ## 🤝 Collaborators

-### Julia (Wei) Cui
+### Julia (Wei) Cui, Ph.D.

 <div style="display: flex; align-items: flex-start; margin-bottom: 2rem;">
   <img src="/images/julia.jpeg" alt="Julia W. Cui" style="width: 200px; border-radius: 12px; margin-right: 20px;">
   <div>
     <p>Julia Cui is an Assistant Professor of Business Communication at the Leeds School of Business, University of Colorado Boulder.
 She investigates the intersections of communication, media, technology, and business practices.</p>

-    <p>Julia holds a Ph.D. in Media and Communication from Texas Tech University, an M.S. in Mass Communication from San Jose State University, and a B.A. in Communication and Journalism from the University of Utah.
-Her research focuses on human-machine communication and AI-human interaction across diverse cultural contexts, especially in business and organizational settings.
-Her work explores trust, leadership, and ethics in AI-mediated communication.</p>
+    <p>She holds a Ph.D. in Media and Communication from Texas Tech University, an M.S. in Mass Communication from San Jose State University, and a B.A. in Communication and Journalism from the University of Utah.
+Dr. Cui’s interdisciplinary training informs her expertise in interpersonal, intercultural, and mass communication, as well as business communication pedagogy and practice.
+In addition to her academic credentials, she is also a trained vocalist, which enriches her appreciation for the expressive and performative dimensions of human interaction.
+Dr. Cui’s current research explores human-machine communication and AI-human interaction across culturally diverse business environments.
+She examines how emerging technologies—such as large language models and AI-driven communication platforms—are reshaping leadership discourse, cross-cultural collaboration, and organizational resilience.
+Her work also investigates how individuals from diverse cultural backgrounds interpret meaning, establish trust, and build relationships through AI-mediated communication, raising important implications for ethical practice and business effectiveness.</p>
   </div>
 </div>

-### Yifan Wang
+### Yifan Wang, Ph.D.

 <div style="display: flex; align-items: flex-start; margin-bottom: 2rem;">
   <img src="/images/yifan.png" alt="Yifan Wang" style="width: 200px; border-radius: 12px; margin-right: 20px;">